Read It, Mid-May 2016

 The myth that only a few early expeditions, the start date artificially suggested by the Southern Reach, had come to grief reinforced the idea of cycles existing within the overall framework of an advance.

 One can get up a good head of steam and lose oneself in the text, only to be brought up short when one trips over a sentence that was not properly planed and sanded.
 Fortunately, I noticed only a few of these.

-Superficially, the story may seem to have an unsatisfactory ending, because we don't actually learn exactly what is going on.
+The protagonist is fascinated by changing ecosystems, and bits of her back-story are echoed by later events in the book.
+Superficially, the story may seem to have an unsatisfactory ending.
 But I am not disappointed.
-This is a philosophical book, that lingers in the mind.
+This is a philosophical work, that lingers in the mind.
 There is something going on in the storytelling itself that I have not quite discerned, as if reading the book implanted in me a post-hypnotic suggestion that has not yet been triggered.

 This is the first book of a trilogy.
 I’ve been warned that the others are not as good, but I think maybe I’ll have to judge that for myself.

 So, I have completed three books so far this month:

 - The Dark Forest by Cixin Liu, translated by Joel Martinsen